ThunderFly-aerospace/TFRPM01/doc/tindie.md

 # General Description

 TFRPM01 is an open-source frequency sensor [tachometer](https://en.wikipedia.org/wiki/Tachometer) intended for the measurement of the speed of rotational actuators on drones.
 The TFRPM01 sensor itself does not contain a sensing probe.
 It needs to be connected externally.
-This allows you to connect a number of different probes based on different technologies.
+This allows you to connect many different probes based on different technologies.
 For basic diagnostics, the sensor is equipped with an LED indicator that shows the logic state of the input pin.

 TFRPM01 is supported by Pixhawk autopilots with up-to-date PX4 firmware.
 For the correct setting of the sensor, see the [official documentation](https://docs.px4.io/master/en/sensor/thunderfly_tachometer.html).
 The sensor is designed to be able to count high frequencies without overloading the autopilot CPU.